What is Lunelle?

 When does it start to work?

-Lunelle begins to work immediately, however a second form of birth control should be used during the first seven days of the first month.
+Lunelle begins to work immediately.
+However, a second form of birth control should be used during the first week of the first month.

 Can I use it while I am breastfeeding?

-If you have recently been pregnant or if you are breastfeeding, it is best to consult your physician on the best time to start using the injections.
+Lunelle is no longer available in the U.S. If you have recently been pregnant or if you are breastfeeding, it is best to consult your physician regarding the use of birth control.

 What are the pros and cons of Lunelle?